tonyschwebach/weather-dashboard/README.md

 ## Description

-Weather app to display current weather and 5 day forecast for user requested location.
+Weather Dashboard is an app used to display current weather conditions and the 5 day forecast for a user requested location.

 ---